November 18, 1963

 |Opponent(s)||Zimbabwe African National Union Patriotic Front|

-Thokozani Khupe is a Zimbabwean politician, cancer activist and the Movement for Democratic Change (MDC) Vice- President.
-She challenged co-Vice President Nelson Chamisa for the bid to succeed the late MDC-T founder Morgan Tsvangirai.
-Khupe reportedly said she will run for President in the 2018 elections representing MDC-T.
+Thokozani Khupe is a former Deputy Prime Minister of Zimbabwe.
+She is also a cancer activist and member of the opposition Citizens' Coalition for Change led by Nelson Chamisa.
+She is also a former acting President of the Movement for Democratic Change- Tsvangirai.
+She challenged MDC Alliance President Nelson Chamisa in the bid to succeed the late MDC-T founder Morgan Tsvangirai.
+Khupe contested for Presidency in the 2018 national elections representing MDC-T despite reports that she had been dismissed from the party.

 - Diploma in Information Technology from the University of Turin, Italy(1999)